 Pipracil Side Effects

-Note: This page contains side effects data for the generic drug piperacillin.
-It is possible that some of the dosage forms included below may not apply to the brand name Pipracil.
+Note: This document contains side effect information about piperacillin.
+Some dosage forms listed on this page may not apply to the brand name Pipracil.

 This drug was generally well tolerated.
 Local side effects (after IV or IM injection) were most common.[Ref]

 Common (1% to 10%): Diarrhea, loose stools